 Large for gestational age (LGA)

-Large for gestational age (LGA) means that a fetus or infant is larger or more developed than normal for the baby's gestational age.
+Large for gestational age means that a fetus or infant is larger or more developed than normal for the baby's gestational age.
 Gestational age is the age of a fetus or baby that starts on the first day of the mother's last menstrual period.

 Common causes of the condition are: